Duress

 3.

 I said before that we would prefer that people did not commit crimes even in response to threats.
-If [the accused] had a choice between giving in to the threat and rendering it ineffective then the law says the person should take the second option.
-Even when a person is faced with threats which [he/she] believes will be carried out unless they commit a crime, [he/she] is not acting under duress if [he/she] could have avoided the threats by doing something else, such as reporting the matter to police.
+If the accused had a choice between giving in to the threat and rendering it ineffective then the law says the person should take the second option.
+Even when a person is faced with threats which they believe will be carried out unless they commit a crime, they are not acting under duress if they could have avoided the threats by doing something else, such as reporting the matter to police.

 [Summarise the Crown and defence submissions in relation to question 3].